ameliabedelia/fi_fsu/content/post/2024-10-11_postdoc_position/index.md

 important for environmental interactions that moonlight as virulence strategies during infection.
-The methodology will include high throughput through screening of human fungal pathogens such as *Aspergillus fumigatus* with other environmental bacteria, fungi, and protists, infection models, molecular genetics, and NGS data analysis.
+The methodology will include high throughput through screening of human fungal pathogens such as *Aspergillus fumigatus* with other environmental bacteria, fungi, and protists, *in vitro* infection models, molecular genetics, and NGS data analysis.

 **Requirements:**
 * PhD in the biological sciences, bioinformatics, or related disciplines.
 Applicants in